numpy/numpy/doc/source/reference/c-api.array.rst

     the object *op*.

 .. cfunction:: PyArrayObject** PyArray_ConvertToCommonType(PyObject* op, int* n)

+    Using the newly introduced iterator with flag NPY_ITER_COMMON_DTYPE is preferred to this method.

     Convert a sequence of Python objects contained in *op* to an array of ndarrays each having the same data type.
 The type is selected